-Compress JPEG & PNG Images is the official plugin to the well-known online compression tools TinyPNG and TinyJPG.
-With the TinyPNG WordPress plugin, you can compress 500 images per month for free.
-Once the limit is reached, you'll be asked to upgrade and provide your payment details.
+Compress JPEG & PNG Images is the official plugin for the well-known online compression tools TinyPNG and TinyJPG.
+With TinyPNG WordPress plugin you can compress 500 images per month for free.
+As soon as the limit is reached, you will be asked to upgrade and provide your payment details.
 There are no traditional subscriptions, no file size limits and you only pay for the number of images that are actually compressed.
 If you are in the upper range of the limits, a subscription model from another provider with unlimited optimizations may be the cheaper option.

 Rating: 4.2 stars (68 reviews)

 Supported formats: JPEG, PNG (WebP from paid version Optimus HQ)